Bhanuvadlamudi/kaggle/README.md

 ```shell
 python app.py
 ```
-we can see your `app.py` flask application running on http://localhost:5000/.
+we can see  `app.py` flask application running on http://localhost:5000/.

 - View at http://localhost:5000   (Full Data)